hwikgren/PNANetwork/NameExtractorTextFiles/Readme.md

 		* get the document name corresponding to the line from the list produced with PNATextExtractor.java and imported in texts.ser)
 		* add the document name to the documents of the individual

-2. remove individuals with no valid documents
+2. Remove individuals with no valid documents

+3. Save information
-3. save list of individuals with their info and names of documents they appear in to binary file called textFileNames.ser
+* Save list of individuals with their info and names of documents they appear into a binary file called textFileNames.ser
+* Write names with all their information to a file called Output/individualsInTextfiles

-Takes as input the folder where the text files are
+**Takes as input the folder where the text files are**
 * Assumes a binary file with the name texts.ser
 	* contains the document names with the line they were found on with PNATextExtractor.java
 * Assumes a file called Lists/letterConversion